jeanropke/RDR2CollectorsMap/dev/documentation/pathfinder.md

-How to (re)create the pathfinder.* files?
+How to (re)create that one(?) pathfinder.* file(s)?

+* files
+    * pathfinder.main.js is the source for direct loading
-* source is
+    * pathfinder.worker.mod.js is source code that needs converting
-    * pathfinder.mod.js
-* source is programmed in/for/with Node
+* *.mod.js is/are programmed in/for/with Node
-* and then the tool browserify is used to convert it to a browser loadable file
+  * and the tool browserify is used to convert those to a browser loadable file
-    * pathfinder.js
+  * at the moment that file is actually loaded in web worker
 * browserify bridges the gap between Node and browser; some issues are:
     * globals like “window”
     * npm used to install Node modules, i.e. dependencies